The World's First Carbon-Neutral Tower Company

 Safer Environments for Migratory and Nesting Birds

-Each year, millions of birds cross paths with telecommunications infrastructure, which is why Vertical Bridge has become an industry leader in creating safer environments for migratory and nesting birds.
+Each year, millions of birds cross paths with telecommunications infrastructure.
+Vertical Bridge protects and respects these paths by creating safer environments for migratory and nesting birds.

 For many avian species, the FAA-required lights that sit atop towers can prove disruptive and confusing if the installation uses red steady-burn lights.
 As a result, birds may crash into towers or even be thrown from their migratory paths.
 Flashing lights, however, are proven to help avoid these risks and still meet all current legal and regulatory requirements for FAA obstruction marking aircraft guidance.
 In fact, these installations can save hundreds, sometimes thousands, of birds over the life of a tower.

 Every Vertical Bridge tower meets all FAA regulations and a large percentage are topped LED lighting.
 For any tower we own or manage with older, steady-burn, incandescent lights, we are assessing and taking advantage of any opportunity to safely replace the lighting with avian-friendly systems.
 Motion sensor lighting is also being deployed on shelters and compounds at the base of our towers to reduce the number of birds and bats drawn to the nighttime security lighting.
 Our goal is to create a tower portfolio that is lit entirely by these avian-friendly systems in the near future.

 We also recognize that birds often use towers as artificial trees and create nesting areas on wireless infrastructure.
 With participation and input from various federal and state wildlife agencies, we have established a comprehensive policy on how to manage and maintain sites with active bird nests that account for species, seasons and even the type of tower.
 Our Bird Nest Checklist ensures that our sites perform to our standards – and those of our customers – and that any animals nearby are minimally disturbed.